easyaspi314/gbasnek/README.md

 u dont want 2 eat urself or wall, that is bad

 dont try 2 move backwards btw that is a skill issue and u die

-btw if u play on flash cart or use gba bios, use snek.gba, if u use emulator without bios use snek-emu.gba

 ### Building